Screen Shot 2023-02-21 at 8.34.05 AM

 The problem?
 The meeting happened in 1995.

-Flash forward to 2019 and we’ve only just begun to scratch the surface of what we can do with aseptic isolation.
+Flash forward and we’ve only just begun to scratch the surface of what we can do with aseptic isolation.
 The question is, what took us so long to get started?

 That answer is pretty simple — the technology wasn’t ready yet.
 The idea was solid, but failures caused delays.
 For many companies, especially those that had existing clean room implementations, the opportunity cost and associated risks to integrate an aseptic isolation system were simply too high.